 You must contact Susan Wahl (520-621-1558) to obtain prior approval if your observing team consists of more than three persons.

 Please notify MMTO staff if you have cryogenic requirements other than those for the standard facility instruments.

 The observatory has no food service and therefore you must buy provisions before arriving (see Grocery Stores below).
-Fully equipped kitchens are provided, and staples such as coffee, flour, margarine and condiments are supplied.
-Soft drink machines are also available.
+Fully equipped kitchens are provided, and staples such as coffee and condiments are supplied.
 Dishwashing and kitchen cleanup are the responsibility of kitchen users.

 Listed below are several grocery stores located either near Tucson International Airport (TIA) or off I-19 en route to Mt.
 Hopkins (Canoa Rd.
 Exit 56).